SkylineCommunications/dataminer-docs/release-notes/DxMs/artifactdeployer_change_log.md

 #### 22 February 2024 - Enhancement - ArtifactDeployer 1.6.6 - Improved deployment robustness [ID_38852]

-Improved robustness for Catalog and DxM deployments by adding and improving retry mechanisms.
+Robustness for Catalog and DxM deployments has been improved by adding and improving retry mechanisms.

 > [!TIP]
 > To make use of all the enhancements, also install Orchestrator 1.5.5.